RickNabb/flint-media-model/README.md

 ### Analysis Replication

-Initial analysis uses the Jupyter Notebook “Data Analysis- Media Agents-Numbered”.
+Initial analysis uses the Jupyter Notebook `Data Analysis- Media Agents-Numbered`.
 The google trends data is read in and processed with the code under the heading “Google Trends Data Interpretation.”
-The csv files from both the heterogeneous and base model (results-base-model-.csv and static-influence-sweep.csv) are read in to generate a file with added metrics to investigate, including the data used for our time of peak spread analysis.
+The csv files from both the heterogeneous and base model (`base-model-sweep.csv` and `static-influence-sweep.csv`) are read in to generate a file with added metrics to investigate, including the data used for our time of peak spread analysis.

 #### Peak Times for Base & Heterogeneous Models